veradureke/Equitable-AI-for-Dermatology-Team-Azealic-Acid/README.md

 - Explored the frequency of skin condition labels and partitions.
 - Calculated and visualized correlations between different encoded categorical variables.
 The insights from this analysis provide a foundation for building machine learning models to classify skin conditions based on these features.
 Future steps could involve feature engineering, model training, and evaluating predictive accuracy.

+## Model Development
+The model we decided to start with for this task was ResNet50.
+This was recommended to us by our TA as a pretty standard model for image classification problems.
+This model is a 50-layer residual network that uses residual connections (skip connections) to help in training deeper networks by mitigating the vanishing gradient problem.
+It allows gradients to flow more easily during backpropagation, leading to overall better convergence.
+The model is pre-trained on ImageNet, making it efficient for transfer learning.

+Later in the competition, we decided to also try out the [Google Derm Foundation model on HuggingFace](https://huggingface.co/google/derm-foundation) in hopes of achieving a higher accuracy.
+This model is a pre-trained BiT-101x3 CNN designed to accelerate AI development for dermatology image analysis.
+It generates 6144-dimensional embeddings from skin images, capturing dense features crucial for classification tasks.
+This model was pre-trained using contrastive learning on large-scale image-text pairs and is tailored for dermatology using clinical datasets.

+## Impact Narrative
+Dermatology AI tools frequently underperform for people with darker skin tones due to a lack of diverse training data, as most datasets are primarily composed of images from lighter-skin tones as we saw during our EDA.
+As a result, these models have lower accuracy in detecting skin conditions in people with darker skin, leading to patient misdiagnosis, delayed treatments, and worse health outcomes.
+When AI systems perpetuate these inequities, they continue to promote historical biases and further hurt marginalized communities.

+Our project seeks to address these disparities by training a model that classifies skin conditions equitably across diverse skin tones.
+To do this, we did the following:
+-  By using image augmentation, we can even out the representation of skin tones through rotatings, transformations, etc.
+- We use visualizations and interpretability techniques to understand how our model makes predictions, uncovering / correcting any biases in decision-making.

+This project is a part of a larger movement towards ethical and responsible AI in healthcare.
+By highlighting the real-world consequences of biased AI and working towards solutions, we hope to contribute to systemic change in dermatology and beyond.

+## Next Steps and Further Improvements
+The next steps for this project would include further technical development and deeper fairness analysis to improve the model's performance and accuracy.
+We could experiment with more advanced architectures and, on the data side, create a more indepth and balanced dataset for the model to diagnose accurately across a variety of skin tones.
+When we have a fully functional product that has gone through real-world testing we can integrate the product with dermatologists in local clinics to validate patient diagnoses in real-world appointments.